-A. If you decide to withdraw your appeal, please contact the Admissions Officer at the school as soon as possible.
+A. If you decide to withdraw your appeal, please contact the Admission Officer at the school as soon as possible.

-- Q. Do I need to instruct a solicitor to represent me at the appeal hearing? - A. There really is no need.
+Q. Do I need to instruct a solicitor to represent me at the appeal hearing?

+A. There really is no need.
 All panel members are independent and fully trained.
 They are used to talking to parents and will do their best to put you at your ease.
-However, if you feel it necessary, you may be represented by a solicitor but this is your choice and is at your own cost. - Q. Who will represent the school? - A. The Admissions Authority provides its own representative(s) to the hearing. - Q. We are currently living abroad/out of County.
-Can we have somebody to represent us? - A. Yes.
-Contact the school for further advice.
-However remember that appeals are held via Zoom. - Q. My child's name is on a waiting list.
+However, if you feel it necessary, you may be represented by a solicitor.

+- Q. Who will represent the school? - A. The Admissions Authority provides its own representatives to the hearing. - Q. We are currently living abroad/outside of Essex.
+Can we send somebody to represent us? - A. Yes.
+Contact the school for further advice. - Q. My child's name is on a waiting list.
 Will my appeal affect my child's place on that list? - A. No. If your appeal is unsuccessful your child's name will stay on the waiting list.
-If you win your appeal your child's name will be removed from the waiting list.
+If you win your appeal your child's name will be removed from the list.
 For further information about waiting lists please contact the school in the first instance.